Colosseum – Flavian Amphitheater – Rome

 The bookshop of the Colosseum, photo courtesy of Electa

-Bird’s eye view from west; photo: Dorli Photography
+Bird’s eye view from the west; photo: Dorli Photography

 View from Via dei Fori Imperiali; photo: Paul Kelley